Transfer Learning

 Humans inherently apply knowledge across tasks.
 The more the tasks are related, the easier it is to transfer knowledge to a new task.
 For example, if you know how to speak French, it may be easier for you to learn Spanish, as both are considered part of the same language family.

 Transfer learning is a machine learning technique that uses a previously trained model as the starting point for a new, yet related model.
-Reusing a model saves time rather than starting from scratch.
+Reusing a model saves compute time and helps manage model accuracy.

 Real-World Use Cases